squarepupil/website-pages/src/pages/indetail.md

 developed.
 Whether or not they take it on themselves in those moments to rise to the challenge of acting older, the cues and catalysts for such behavior constantly surround them in the form of older students responding to their own challenges.

 The converse also applies for older students.
 For them, younger students serve as a reminder and inducer of the creative spark, but perhaps more importantly, of their own humanity.
-The presence of younger students sheds contrast on an older student’s own development towards becoming more physically, intellectually, and emotionally mature.
+The presence of younger students sheds light on an older student’s own development towards becoming more physically, intellectually, and emotionally mature.
 This opens up the opportunity to self-identify with the younger other.
 This process expresses itself in many older students as an incredible sensitivity to the needs of